cijjas/ser_manos/README.md

     * Rich text requirements for participation (supporting Markdown)
     * Creation date
     * Available slots
-    * Opportunities can be ordered by proximity to the user (if location access is granted) and by creation date (newest to oldest).
+    * Opportunities are ordered by proximity to the user (if location access is granted) and by creation date (newest to oldest).
     * Users can mark volunteer opportunities as favorites, which are persisted in the backend.
     * Location icons within volunteer cards can open Google Maps via a deep link with the selected coordinates.
     * Volunteer opportunities can be searched by title, mission/purpose, and activity details.